AngelJumbo/sssnake/README.md

 # sssnake
-The classic snake game for the terminal that can plays itself and be use like a screensaver.
+The classic snake game for the terminal that can play itself and be use like a screensaver.
 [![asciicast](https://asciinema.org/a/477685.svg)](https://asciinema.org/a/477685)
 ## Installation

-You need ncurses specifically ncursesw which is included in these packages:
+You need ncurses :

 ```
 apt install libncurses-dev       #Debian/Ubuntu/Mint